Integers expressible as the sum of two rational cubes: Introduction

-We prove Theorem~\ref{main2} via a determination of the average size of the $2$-Selmer group of elliptic curves satisfying any finite---or any acceptable infinite---set of congruence conditions in a cubic twist family.
+We prove Theorem~\ref{main2} for the curves $E_{d,n}$ (as $n \in \Z$ varies) via a determination of the average size of the $2$-Selmer group of elliptic curves in any cubic twist family satisfying any finite---or any acceptable infinite---set of congruence conditions.
+Moreover, the flexibility of our method also allows us to handle the thin families $E_{d,n^2}$ with $n$ varying, by exploiting the coincidence that $\Sel_2(E_{d,n^2})$ is contained in the ambient space $H^1(\Q, E_{d^2,n}[2])$ of $\Sel_2(E_{d^2,n})$.

 Let us say that a subset $\Sigma\subset \Z$ is {\it acceptable} if it is defined by congruence conditions modulo prime powers, where for sufficiently large $p$, the congruence conditions include all integers with $p$-adic valuation at most $1$.
 Then we prove the following theorem.